mayank0403/DotFiles/README.md

 5. installfish.sh: This will install and setup fish shell with a nice ocean theme.
 Log out and login to set fish as default shell.

 6. installxmonad.sh: This script will install xmonad on your linux environment with the default basic config.
-Copy add_bg.desktop to ~/.config/autostart/ directory to autoload the wallpaper each time.
+Copy .xsession file to ~/ file directory to autoload the wallpaper each time.

 *NOTE: The vimrc has custom key bindings that suit my style of programming.
 Refer to vimrc for comments on how to use different plugins*